Collaboration with Marco Miehling (GER) 2020/2021

 Performanced by Jessica Doucha (SA) and Cécile Lassonde (FR) at NIROX.

-Simultaneous live stream performance with Luca Bosani (ITA) At Contemporary Sculpture Fulmer (UK).
+Simultaneous live stream performance with Luca Bosani (ITA) C0038: “Spooky actions at distance” at Contemporary Sculpture Fulmer (UK).